 Scholarships: Accepted students are encouraged to apply for various departmental and external scholarships.
 Most scholarship deadlines are January 15.

 The historic city of Leipzig is located in the central eastern part of Germany.
 It is only 1.5 hrs. by train from Berlin.
 Leipzig airport (LEJ) is only 15 minutes away from the city center.
 The compact and easy-to-get-around city has a population of about 545,000.
 Founded in 1409, Leipzig University is Germany’s second oldest university.
 Famous students include Leibniz, Lessing, Goethe, Nietzsche, Wagner and chancellor, Angela Merkel.
 With over 29,000 German and international students, it is Saxony’s largest university.

 More than a decade after Germany’s re-unification, Leipzig has become again a major center of higher education, research, culture, nightlife and shopping as well as a busy venue for trade fairs and conferences.
 The lovely old Renaissance and Baroque buildings, churches, historical trading centers, malls with restaurants and cafes, numerous museums and art galleries are now fully restored, providing a stylish paradise for students, shoppers and sightseers.
 High-class entertainment is assured – attractions for arts-lovers include the Gewandhaus concert hall, the Opera House, the St. Thomas Choir, cabarets, theaters, jazz cellars, the Drallewatsch pub district and the Moritzbastei, Europe’s biggest students’ club (an underground vault with various bars, cafes, and dance floors).

 Students will be accommodated in single rooms in student residence halls that house German and international students.
-All rooms are equipped with Internet connection.
-(You just need an Ethernet cable to connect your notebook.)
+All rooms are equipped with high-speed Internet connection.

 Program fee includes: